 Parents/Carers are encouraged to work alongside students with their Unifrog profile so they can make informed decisions on their futures.

-In addition to Careers-related PSHE lessons and further Unifrog training, Year 10 have inspiring Financial Capability and Employability days where students learn about the rapidly changing world of work, have face to face meaningful encounters with a wide range of employers, practise their interview technique and start to plan their CVs as well as developing financial literacy.
+In addition to Careers-related PSHE lessons and further Unifrog training, Year 10 have an Employability day where students learn about the rapidly changing world of work, have face to face meaningful encounters with a wide range of employers, practise their interview technique and start to plan their CVs as well as developing financial literacy.

 Students enjoy a full week’s work experience in the summer term where the vast majority find their own placement.
 Students in Key stage 4 benefit from a specialist external apprenticeships agency presentation on post 16 and 18 apprenticeships pathways.